tsteele1/harmony-messaging/README.md

 # harmony-messaging
-A message wrapper used with other Harmony services.
+A message wrapper used with other Harmony C# services.
 Simplifies the message sending / receiving process.